ADEA/Crest Oral-B Scholarships for Predoctoral Dental Students Pursuing Academic Careers

 - A personal statement detailing his or her experiences, influences and decision-making that demonstrate a firm commitment to becoming a dental educator.

 - Individual letters of nomination and evaluation from two faculty members that address the candidate’s career goals.

 - A letter of recommendation from the student’s dean or person of equivalent academic rank.

 - Transcripts obtained from the candidate’s school registrar verifying academic standing.

 Contact Mr. Eric Lund, ADEA Professional Development Manager, at 202-289-7201 or email@example.com with questions.

 Notification Date and Award Announcement

-Ms. Qun Tang, University of North Carolina at Chapel Hill School of Dentistry
+Ms. Angela Gullard, University of Alabama at Birmingham School of Dentistry